eDyablo/study-docker-way/course introduction/README.md

 The goal of this session is to give you an idea what the course is really about, what to expect and how to be prepared.

 So the course is about the Docker itself and the tools that are usually used with it.
-This course is rather practical than theoretical.
+We are trying to make this course rather practical than theoretical with a focus on problems we are facing in a wild.

 The skills acquired during the course should be sufficient to perform ninety-five percent of the tasks that you may encounter in your work.